c4arl0s/RegularExpressions/README.md

 #  * [Special Characters](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)

-Because we want to do more than simply search for literal pieces of text, we need to reserve certain characters for special use. **In the regex flavors discussed in this tutorial, there are 11 characters with special meanings: the opening square bracket «[», the backslash «\», the caret «^», the dollar sign «$», the period or dot «.», the vertical bar or pipe symbol «|», the question mark «?», the asterisk or star «*», the plus sign «+», the opening round bracket «(» and the closing round bracket «)»**.
+Because we want to do more than simply search for literal pieces of text, we need to reserve certain characters for special use. **In the regex flavors discussed in this tutorial, there are 11 characters with special meaningsi**:

+1. the opening square bracket «`[`»,
+2. the backslash «\»,
+3. the caret «^»,
+4. the dollar sign «$»,
+5. the period or dot «.»,
+6. the vertical bar or pipe symbol «|»,
+7. the question mark «?»,
+8. the asterisk or star «`*`»,
+9. the plus sign «+»,
+10. the opening round bracket «(»
+11. and the closing round bracket «)».

 **These special characters are often called “metacharacters”**.

 If you want to use any of these characters as a literal in a regex, you need to escape them with a backslash.
 If you want to match „1+1=2”, the correct regex is «1\+1=2».
 Otherwise, the plus sign will have a special meaning.
 Note that «1+1=2», with the backslash omitted, is a valid regex.
 So you will not get an error message.
 But it will not match “1+1=2”.
 It would match „111=2” in “123+111=234”, due to the special meaning of the plus character.
 If you forget to escape a special character where its use is not allowed, such as in «+1», then you will get an error message.
 In the case of the grep tool, this does not happen, use a tool like vim to see it.

-Doing this in vim, it is also succesfull.
+Doing this in vim, it is also successful.

 ```console
 /1+1 = 2